 We love animals just as much as you do!
 However, due to safety and liability reasons, pets are unfortunately not allowed at Pancreatic Cancer Action Network events.
 Service animals are, of course, welcome.

 Strollers and wheelchairs are absolutely welcome at PurpleStride!
+Please keep in mind, however, that there is a small section of gravel along the route.

 Register by the dates listed below in order to secure these benefits.